DOC문서PROJECT.docx

 Project Description

-the possibility of using standard network systems and protocols to run mission simulation
+possibility of using standard network systems and protocols to run mission simulation and

-and closed-loop hardware-in-the-loop tests remotely where significant parts of the
+closed-loop hardware-in-the-loop tests remotely where significant parts of the system are

-system are connected over the internet.
-For example, a spacecraft bus could be at one
+connected over the internet.
+For example, a spacecraft bus could be at one location, a

-location, a payload at a second location and a dynamic simulation environment could be
+payload at a second location and a dynamic simulation environment could be at a third

-at a third location, all connected over the internet.
-The team would identify the problems
+location, all connected over the internet.
+The team would identify the problems associated

-associated with such an arrangement (e.g. latency) and suggest approaches to mitigate
+with such an arrangement (e.g. latency) and suggest approaches to mitigate them.

 Requirements

-Electrical Engineering, Systems Engineering or other related engineering major.
+Mechatronics, Electrical Engineering, Systems Engineering or other related engineering

 Hours 40 hours per week (standard)